Saifali4604/-Digital-System-Design-and-Simulation-using-Cadence/README.md

 5. BCD to 7 Segment Decoder

 ## Main Project
-1. Digital Clock 24hr Format
+1. Digital Clock (24-hour Format): A complete digital clock designed with MOSFET-based circuits, including counters and decoders.
-2. 4 Floor Elevator
+2. 4-Floor Elevator Controller: Simulated the logic to control an elevator across four floors with sequential circuit design.
-3. Quiz Buzzer to display who pressed the 1st
+3. Quiz Buzzer System: Designed a system to identify and display the first participant to press the buzzer.
-4. Taxi Meter to calculate the price based on the distance
+4. Taxi Fare Meter: Developed a fare meter that calculates price based on simulated distance inputs.